 Unaccompanied Minor service is also available for very young students

-Our Operator officer will arrange the transportation ormally we will confirm the transportation details 1-2 weeks before the arrival time /departure time from school/ host family .Even though we prefer parents and students confirm the departure date as early as , we can still arrange our driver in 24 hours
+Our Operator officer will arrange the transportation as required.
+Normally we will confirm the transportation details 1-2 weeks before the arrival time /departure time from school/ host family .Even though we prefer parents and students confirm the departure date as early as possible, we can still arrange our driver in 24 hours if necessary.

 Change of plan?